jeffprandall/plangrid/README.md

 * nodejs > 6.0
 * ```npm install -g tedious sequelize sequelize-cli```

-### Setup the database(s)
+### Setup the Postgres Development database
-1. Create a new database on your MSSQL called Plangrid
+1. Create a new Postgres database on your local machine called Plangrid-dev and make the Owner the current user.

+### Setup the MSSQL Production database
-2. (optional) Create another database on your MSSQL called Plangrid-dev if you want to have something to test against.
+1. Create a new database on your MSSQL Server called Plangrid
-3. Create a new SQL user and make it the dbo for both databases.
+2. Create a new SQL user and make it the dbo for both databases.

 ### Update the config file